-UPDATE 1-Underwriter Hiscox's H1 profit rises 12.5 pct on retail boost
+CORRECTED-UPDATE 1-Underwriter Hiscox's H1 profit rises 12.5 pct on retail boost (July 31)

 The underwriter, which earns the bulk of its revenue overseas, said fall in the value of the pound against the dollar and the euro caused a loss of 30.9 million pounds.

-However, Hiscox's London Market increased gross written premiums by 8.2 percent to 314.6 million pounds, while gross written premiums at Hiscox USA surged 50.3 percent to $275.6 million.
+However, gross written premiums decreased by 8.2 percent to 314.6 million pounds in London market, while gross written premiums at Hiscox USA surged 50.3 percent to $275.6 million.

 The underwriter's London Market has seen "intense" rating pressure in the aviation, marine and energy and U.S. big-ticket property classes, with margins "evaporating" in some areas.